-PROGRAM NAME GOVERNANCE OBJECTIVE To provide a decision making process for the efficient allocation of scarce resources GENERAL PURPOSE FUNDING To collect revenue to allow for the provision of services LAW, ORDER, PUBLIC SAFETY To provide services to help ensure a safer and environmentally conscious community HEALTH To provide an operational framework for environmental and community health EDUCATION AND WELFARE To provide services to disadvantaged persons, the elderly, children and youth.
+PROGRAM NAME GOVERNANCE OBJECTIVE To provide a decision making process for the efficient allocation of scarce resources ACTIVITIES Includes the activities of members of Council and the administrative support available to the Council for the provision of governance of the district.
+Other costs relate to the tasks of assisting elected members and ratepayers on matters which do not concern specific local government services.
+GENERAL PURPOSE FUNDING To collect revenue to allow for the provision of services Rates, general purpose government grants and interest revenue LAW, ORDER, PUBLIC SAFETY To provide services to help ensure a safer and environmentally conscious community Supervision and enforcement of various local laws relating to fire prevention, animal control and other aspects of public safety including emergency services.
+HEALTH To provide an operational Inspection of food outlets and their control, framework for environmental and community health provision of meat inspection services, noise control and waste disposal.
+EDUCATION AND WELFARE To provide services to disadvantaged persons, the elderly, children and youth.
+Provision of youth, aged and disability services.
 COMMUNITY AMENITIES To provide services required by the community.
+Rubbish collection services, operation of rubbish disposal sites, litter control, construction and maintenance of urban storm water drains, protection of the environment and administration of town planning schemes, cemetery and public conveniences.
 RECREATION AND CULTURE To establish and effectively manage infrastructure and resource which will help the social well being of the community.
-TRANSPORT To provide safe, effective and efficient transport services to the community ECONOMIC SERVICES To help promote the local government and its economic wellbeing OTHER PROPERTY AND SERVICES To monitor and control operating accounts
+Maintenance of public halls, civic centres, beaches, recreation centres and various sporting facilities.
+Provision and maintenance of parks, gardens and playgrounds.
+Operation of library and other cultural facilities.
+TRANSPORT To provide safe, effective and efficient transport services to the community Construction and maintenance of roads, streets, footpaths, depots, cycle ways, parking facilities and traffic control.
+Cleaning of streets and maintenance of street trees, street lighting etc. ECONOMIC SERVICES To help promote the local government and its economic wellbeing Tourism and area promotion Provision of rural services including weed control, vermin control and standpipes.
+Building control.
+OTHER PROPERTY AND SERVICES To monitor and control operating accounts Private works operation, plant repair and costs.